http://www.miami.edu/sonhs

 NUR 618.
 Advanced Diagnostic Reasoning for Nurse Anesthesia Practice.
 3 Credit Hours.

-This advanced diagnostic reasoning course places special emphasis on diagnostic studies utilized in the perioperative setting and peri-anesthesia practice.
-Content will be structured to offer a standardized way to learn and deliberately practice diagnostic evaluation and reasoning.
-Specialty-specific content and topics address issues for the nurse anesthesia track within advanced practice nursing.
+This advanced diagnostic reasoning course emphasizes diagnostic studies utilized in the perioperative setting and peri-anesthesia practice.
+Content will be structured to offer a standardized way to practice diagnostic evaluation and reasoning.
+Specialty-specific content and topics address issues for nurse anesthesia practice within advanced practice nursing.

 Components: LEC.